Frequently Asked Questions

 What equipment will I need to take the concussion baseline test?

-Testing can be done on any laptop or desktop computer that has a browser and persistent internet connection.
+Testing can be done on any laptop or desktop computer that has a browser and consistent internet connection.
 Tablets, mobile devices, or wireless keyboards are not appropriate for baseline concussion testing.

 Will the test taker require assistance when taking the test?